Hervé Dubuisson: National team career

 Dubuisson made his debut with the senior French national team in 1974, at the age of 16.
 As a member of the senior French national team, Dubuisson competed at the men's basketball tournament, at the 1984 Los Angeles Summer Olympics.
 He also represented France at the 1986 FIBA World Championship.
 In addition to that, he also played with France at 7 FIBA EuroBasket tournaments.

 He played at the following EuroBasket tournaments: the 1977 EuroBasket, the 1979 EuroBasket, the 1981 EuroBasket, the 1983 EuroBasket, the 1985 EuroBasket, the 1987 EuroBasket, and the 1989 EuroBasket.
 He retired from the senior French national team as its all-time career leader in both caps (games played) with 259, and in total points scored, with 3,916.

 He also holds the senior French national team's all-time record for the most points scored in a single game.
 On 21 November 1985, Dubuisson scored 51 points, in a 1986 FIBA World Championship Qualification game against Greece.

 Coaching career

 After he retired from playing pro basketball, Dubuisson worked as a basketball coach.
 He was the head coach of the French clubs Montpellier (1996–1997), Antibes (1997–1999), and SLUC Nancy (1999–2001).

 Personal life

-Dubuisson was involved in a traffic accident on 10 May, 2001.
+Dubuisson was involved in a traffic accident on 10 May 2001.
 He was hit by a motorcycle near his home.
 As a result of the accident, he spent several months in a coma, and had two years of intensive rehab therapy.
 In 2005, he married the French-Bulgarian women's basketball player Madlena Staneva.

 His biography, Hervé Dubuisson, a Life in Suspension, was published in October 2015.
 In 2017, a movie about Dubuisson was made.
 It is named The White Man Who Jumps Above Buildings.
 His nephew, Victor Dubuisson, is a professional golfer.

+In 2024, Dubuisson was decorated with the Legion of Honour.